 Atlanta is no stranger to busy interstate highways crammed with motorists.
 Countless drivers travel daily to and from work, drop off and pick up children from school, go shopping, and more.
 It’s no wonder Atlanta is ranked one of the most congested cities in the country.
 Most wrecks that occur in these situations are minor, and a large percentage are rear-end accidents.
-Regardless of the severity of the accident, you should turn to a Georgia automobile accident attorney.
+Regardless of the severity of the accident, you should turn to an Atlanta automobile accident attorney.

 Rear-end crashes happen for a number of different reasons, most of which are preventable.
 These are a few of the more common ones:

-Following too closely.
 You should allow at least three seconds between you and another automobile.
 Few drivers observe this rule and it’s much harder to follow in heavy traffic.

-Distractions and not paying attention.
 Whether it’s from loud radios, children misbehaving, or being preoccupied with the day’s events, distractions happen.
 When a driver is less focused it becomes more likely he or she will rear-end another vehicle.

-Suddenly changing lanes.
 Doing this often results in drivers being cut off.
 This will increase the chances that the cut-off driver will crash into the car that jumped in front of them.
 The driver who abruptly changes lanes may also rear-end another vehicle.

-Decreased vision.
 This may be from rain, bright afternoon sun, fog, and other weather conditions.
 Your vision is less effective at night, too.
 When your vision is blurred, obstructed, or otherwise decreased, you could get into a wreck.

-Poor road conditions.
 Even if you are driving safely, bad road conditions may make it more difficult to brake.
 Often this is from rain, which may combine with oil on the roads to make them slick.
 Ice and black ice can also cause problems.

-Rear-end collisions will cause property damage in minor cases, and injuries in more serious ones.
+Rear-end collisions will cause property damage in minor cases and injuries in more serious ones.
 A driver who is hit from behind could suffer from numerous medical problems as a result of their injuries, including:

 - Herniated discs